Wildlander-mod/Support/Docs/SSEFAQ.md

 This is caused by Skyrim's engine limitation of 4 lightsources in a area. when you look in a area with more than 4 lightsurces they alternate/cycle and turn on and off.

-Only resolution is to use Cobb Positioner's to identify lightsources, and delete extra's.

 ----------

 ## Why does the NPC dialogue cut out when talking to Aela?